 Chapter 1: Fibres

 Wicker was outside somewhere, stalking along the perimeter.
 The Scot could not sit still to save his life, and his highlands experience made him a woodsman second to none.
 Here, in the damp woods of France, he could at least put that energy to use.
-At the Dublin camp, he had been as cagey as a hound with a sore tooth, and when their Whitley had finally taken off two days ago, Coleman had breathed a sigh of relief.
+At the Dublin camp, he had been as cagey as a hound with a sore tooth, and when their Whitley had finally taken off two days ago, Caldwell had breathed a sigh of relief.
 Dropping Wicker into the wilds seemed to be the only way to keep the man sane.

-Coleman missed his books and his smoking jacket.
+Caldwell missed his books and his smoking jacket.
 To him, the wilds were a place best experienced between two sturdy book covers.
 The journal he sat with now was something else, something that felt wrong to him somehow - despite all the practising back in Dublin - and he could not look at it for long before bundling it back into its waterproof wrap again.
 Then, wrapped up, it would nag at him, with that little voice that felt like cobwebs in his mind, until he opened it up again.

 “I found them.
 On the northern road, heading east.
 Purple pennants on all the cars,” the Scot burred.
-Coleman had spent enough time with the man to at least make sense of the accent without much effort by now.
+Caldwell had spent enough time with the man to at least make sense of the accent without much effort by now.
 “One staff car, two trucks, handful of motorcycles.
 They are heading towards Sains Grieu.”

 “About bloody time we had some good news.
 Small mercies for informants that are reliable, these days.”
-Coleman got to his feet, stuffing the wrapped journal into a jacket pocket, and reached for the over-loaded backpack that stood waiting.
+Caldwell got to his feet, stuffing the wrapped journal into a jacket pocket, and reached for the over-loaded backpack that stood waiting.
 “I trust you can get us there in time?”

 Wicker grunted as he swung his own pack up and onto his back.
 Both of the men were laden with enough supplies to last them the next three or four days, if all went to plan.